Intellectual Property Rights ('IPR') policy

 Breach of copyright and other IPR laws may render both the Board of Trustees and individuals liable to both civil and criminal proceedings.
 The Gallery will regard wilful or reckless breach of this IPR policy as a disciplinary offence and such breaches will be subject to the Gallery's disciplinary procedures.

-This policy will be reviewed every three years.
-Next review: June 2018.
+This policy will be reviewed periodically.
+Next review: November 2023

 10) Date of Approval